N-Benzoyl-N'-phenylurea

-N-Benzoyl-N′-phenylurea is an organic compound with PhCONHCONHPh formula.
-It is benzoylurea derivative substituted with phenyl group on the opposite nitrogen atom.
+N-Benzoyl-N′-phenylurea (BPU) is the parent compound of the benzoylurea class of molecules, several of which are commercially useful insecticides.
+It consists of a urea core with a benzoyl amide on one nitrogen and a phenyl group on the other.

 Structure and bonding

 Structure of N-benzoyl-N′-phenylurea was first determined in 2010.
 Molecules in this compound are approximately flat and exhibit high charge delocalization.
 Within the molecule an intramolecular N−H⋅⋅⋅O hydrogen bond is present forming pseudoaromatic 6-membered ring.
 Additionally intermolecular N−H⋅⋅⋅O hydrogen bonds are also present combining two molecules into a centrosymmetric dimer (8-membered ring is formed).

 Carbonyl C=O bond distances are equal to ca. 1.23 Å, C−N distances are in range of 1.34 to 1.41 Å.

 Synthesis

 In 1965 N-benzoyl-N′-phenylurea was synthesized when dry N-chlorobenzamide was reacted with phenylisocyanate or refluxed in dry benzene with anhydrous potassium fluoride.
 Alternatively N-benzoyl-N′-phenylurea was synthesized in 2010 by hydrolysis of N-benzoyl-N′-phenylthiourea.